Sizing the amp for the speaker, room, and target SPL

 The math behind the number

-Required amplifier wattage per channel comes from P = 10^((target − sensitivity + 20·log10(distance) − room_gain + headroom) ÷ 10).
-Every 6 dB of distance gain (doubling distance) costs 4× the power.
+Required amplifier wattage per channel is P = 10^((target - sensitivity + 20·log10(distance) - room_gain + crest - stereo - sub) ÷ 10).
+Every doubling of distance costs 4x the watts.
 Every 3 dB drop in sensitivity also doubles your power need.
+A stereo pair sums about +3 dB at the chair; crossing over a sub at 80 Hz removes the bottom octaves and trims another 3-6 dB off the main amp's load.

-Room gain and why specs lie about it
+Room gain, impedance, and why specs lie about it